-Monday 13 May 2024
+Monday, 13 May 2024

-Comparing 1/35 aftermarket 3D printed tracks (2024)
+Comparing 1/35 aftermarket metal & 3D printed tracks (2024)

 Aftermarket track links are not cheap.
 Let’s get that out of the way first.
-Often as much as 50% the price of a kit!
+Often as much as 50% of the price of a kit!
 Whether you think they are good value and will enhance a build will be down to personal preference.
 Although kit manufacturers have made great strides in improving what they now offer in their kits, whether it be individual tracks, workable, or the link and length type, there is no denying that the workable type have a huge advantage over the conventional fixed or rubber band type.
 The natural sag that a set of workable links exhibit is difficult to replicate.
 It can be done but it is not always straight forward.
-Whilst Friul metal tracks were once the go to aftermarket tracks, let us look at some recent additions to a rook of 3D printed tracks that have recently hit the market.
+Whilst Friul metal tracks were once the go-to for aftermarket tracks, let us look at some recent additions to a rook of 3D printed tracks that have recently hit the market.

 Catching up on projects I have just spent a weekend building purely aftermarket tracks, and whilst they are not all of the same type or even for the same AFV, it did give me an opportunity to see the differences in terms of both quality and ease of assembly.